Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 Another way to get into the body is to engage in mindful activities that require both hand-eye coordination, like, painting, pottery, cooking, even house-cleaning works.

 For me, indulging in my new pastime of food-foraging has literally rewired my brain.
 It is a relaxing activity I indulge in on my way to the beach.
 Serependitously finding different fruits and veggies shifts me a state of pure joy.
 Plucking fruits requires my total focus – automatically my breath relaxes and I feel my body come alive.
 I am in the NOW.
-Fully present in my body and present in my surrounding.
+Fully present in my body and present in my surroundings.

 Felt Sense & Scoliosis